5 Professional Business Landing Pages For Inspiration

 The majority of business landing pages are home pages.
 While it makes sense to have a navbar on your home page, it may detract from the purpose of a landing page.
 You want to limit the options for users down to a single one.

 If you don’t already have multiple landing pages to meet the needs of your diverse audience, consider adding them.
-Lose the navigation except for a logo that links back to your home page.
+Lose the navigation except for a logo that links to your home page.

 Narrow down the focus of your pages to a single purpose and watch your conversion rates rise.